 What to expect for your procedure

-If your Borland Groover physician recommends a procedure, it can be scheduled at one of our accredited endoscopy centers or hospital outpatient facilities.
+If your Borland Groover gastrointestinal specialist recommends a procedure, it can be scheduled at one of our accredited endoscopy centers or hospital outpatient facilities.

 As a courtesy, our pre-certification department will contact your insurance company to confirm your insurance benefits and obtain authorization if needed.
 At the time of scheduling your procedure you will be presented with an out-of-pocket estimate from our financial counselor.